MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Absorption data analysis

 \subsection{Analysis with rest-frame equivalent width}

-To obtain the stacked spectra, each quasar spectrum is shifted to the rest-frames of each of the foreground galaxies in that field.
+To obtain the stacked spectra, each normalized quasar spectrum is shifted to the rest-frames of each of the foreground galaxies with $b<3$ pMpc.
 The median stacked spectrum is then generated by calculating the median flux in line-of-sight velocity bins of 40~\kms.
 We have verified that our results are insensitive to the bin size.
 We have not applied any weighting for the stack, all the galaxy-quasar pairs are treated equally because they provide different and independent probes of the CGM.